All Episodes

 And the Democrats have no choice because they don't have the votes to beat them.

-So that's a it's the way it's set up.
+So it's the way it's set up.

 And the Democrats run the Senate still, and they can set the rules they want.

-Now they want to get rid of 60 because they're nowhere near 60, and there aren't enough Olympia Snows and Susan Collins is in there to get them to 60, even if all Democrats hold.
+Now they want to get rid of 60 because they're nowhere near 60, and there aren't enough Olympia Snows and Susan Collins in there to get them to 60, even if all Democrats hold.

-So of course, 60.
+So of course, 60, it's not fair.

-The Democrats can't, they're running the house, the Senate, but they can't get anything done because this stupid 60 vote requirement that we put in ourselves back in 1975.
+The Democrats can't, they're running the Senate, but they can't get anything done because this stupid 60-vote requirement that we put in ourselves back in 1975, but now they want to get rid of it since they can't get there.

 It is what it is.